UC ProPEL at the University of Cincinnati is leading the way in experiential learning.

-The advantage of this new Pre-Professional Experiential Learning Track in ProPEL is that UC students have time and earn credit for the things they need to do to build a competitive application to a professional school program.
+The advantage of this new Pre-Health Internship Program in ProPEL is that UC students have time and earn credit for the things they need to do to build a competitive application to a professional school program.

 UC Forward was developed in 2011 as a way to foster cross-college courses that unite faculty and students from different colleges with stakeholders outside the university - all focused on developing new ways of answering very tricky problems.